willkg/douglas/docs/index.rst

 Part 2: Core plugin documentation
 =================================

-Documentation for plugins that come with Pyblosxom.
+Documentation for plugins that come with Douglas.

 .. toctree::
    :titlesonly: